Chart Color Schemes

 Russell Vale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for Russell Vale and new addresses validated by AreaSearch, as of 1 November 2025 the suburb's estimated population is around 1,610.
-This reflects an increase of 17 people since the 2021 Census, which reported a population of 1,593.
-The change is inferred from the resident population of 1,604, estimated by AreaSearch following examination of the latest Education and Workforce data release by the ABS in June 2024, along with an additional 33 validated new addresses since the Census date.
-This level of population equates to a density ratio of 728 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Russell Vale's 1.1% growth since census positions it within 2.9 percentage points of the SA3 area (4.0%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As of Nov 2025, the Russell Vale statistical area's population is estimated at around 1,600.
+This reflects an increase of 7 people since the 2021 Census, which reported a population of 1,593.
+The change is inferred from AreaSearch's estimation of the resident population at 1,586 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 33 validated new addresses since the Census date.
+This level of population equates to a density ratio of 724 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in July 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of locations outside of capital cities is expected, with the suburb expected to increase by 101 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Russell Vale (SA2) is expected to increase by 100 persons based on aggregated SA2-level projections, reflecting a gain of 5.7% in total over the 17 years.

 Frequently Asked Questions - Population